 We’ve talked about TG, HDL, and a bit about LDL.
 There’s another thing we ought to cover—remnant cholesterol.

 Remnant cholesterol (RC) is the most dangerous type of cholesterol particle.
 It’s also called triglyceride-rich lipoproteins (TGRLs), which consists primarily of VLDL (very low density lipoproteins) and IDL (intermediate density lipoproteins) (Dhindsa, 2019).

 Remnant cholesterol is short-lived in the plasma of a healthy person.
 RC particles appear only briefly after a meal.
 They are then metabolized into other lipoproteins by the breakdown of triglycerides inside an RC particle.
 This breakdown is accomplished by lipoprotein lipase lining the luminal surface of capillaries.

 RC is also higher in the serum of those with CV disease risk (around 15 mg/dL and above).
-It is calculated by subtracting LDL and HDL from total cholesterol (Feldman, 2020).
+It is calculated by subtracting LDL and HDL cholesterol levels from total cholesterol number (Feldman, 2020).

-Do high TG levels affect HDL and LDL levels?
+Do high TG levels affect HDL and LDL cholesterol levels?

 The image below shows how LDLs and HDLs transport TG.
 It is from the National Lipid Association’s website, used with permission from Tom Dayspring (Lillo, 2020).

 Here, an enzyme called CETP (cholesteryl ester transfer protein) facilitates the exchange of cholesterol in large HDL and large LDL with TG.
 What CETP does is it takes cholesterol out of large HDL and LDL particles and then transfers TG into these particles.
 In turn, hepatic (liver) lipase metabolizes TG-rich HDLs and LDLs, leading to smaller HDLs and LDLs.